KushGabani/Data-Structure-Implementation/README.md

                               args : (int) The data to be searched returns : boolean (True - if found, false - if not found)

+     function getNode() : This function is used to search a specific Node in the LinkedList and return the node. args : (int) The data to be searched returns : (Node object)

+     function getPreviousNode() : This function is used to search a node in the list and return its predecessor. args : (int) The data whose predecessor needs to be found. retunrs : (Node Object) It's predecessor.

-     function removeAt() : This function is used to remove a data from the LinkedList args : (int) The data to be removed returns : void
+     function remove() : This function is used to remove a data from the LinkedList args : (int) The data to be removed returns : void

+      function update() : This function is used to update a value in the LinkedList. args : (int) The old value to be update, (int) The new value to be replaced. returns : void
 <br>
 <hr>
 <br>